taneron/konfig/generator/konfig-docs/blog/2023-06-24-what-is-an-sdk.md

 ---
-slug: sdk-vs-api
+slug: what-is-an-sdk
-title: SDK vs. API
+title: What is an SDK?
+(With Code Samples)
 authors: dylan
 ---